Nikhil-Singla/coding-studyplans/big-75/README.md

-# Big 75 — Selected Problems
+# Big 75 Problems

-This folder contains a small curated set of problems (Big 75 subset).

-## Problems

-- 1071.
-Greatest Common String (1071-greatest-common.py)
-- 1768.
-Merge Strings Alternately (1768-merge-strings.py)
+A focused set of problems covering the fundamentals—arrays, strings, linked lists, and basic algorithms.
+These are the problems that show up repeatedly in real interviews.

+Each file is named with its LeetCode problem ID and my solution.
+Some problems have multiple attempts where I re-solved them to improve performance or explore different approaches.